-These consolidated financial statements have been prepared on a going concern basis, which assumes that the Group will be able to realize its assets and discharge its liabilities in the normal course of business as they come due into the foreseeable future and meet the mandatory repayment terms of the notes payable and banking facilities (refer Note 14).
+These unaudited condensed interim consolidated financial statements have been prepared on a going concern basis, which assumes that the Group will be able to realize its assets and discharge its liabilities in the normal course of business as they come due into the foreseeable future and meet the mandatory repayment terms of the notes payable and banking facilities (refer Note 14).

-For the year ended September 30, 2017, the Group incurred a net loss of \$21.2 million, with operating activities generating a \$19.2 million cash flow deficiency.
-Furthermore, during the year working capital deteriorated by \$4.5 million to a deficiency position of \$3.2 million.
-At September 30, 2017, the Group had unrestricted cash of \$3.4 million, current assets of \$22.7 million and a cumulative deficiency \$1.2 million.
+For the quarter ended December 31, 2017, the Group incurred a net loss of \$15.2 million, with operating activities generating a \$3.6 million cash flow deficiency.
+Furthermore, during the quarter working capital for the continued operations added \$5 million to a deficiency position of \$15.5 million.
+At December 31, 2017, the Group of continued operations had unrestricted cash of \$1.2 million, current assets of \$7.1 million and a cumulative deficiency \$13.8 million.

-The Group's liquidity position was adversely impacted by a significant decline in sales with free cash flow being diverted to maintain manufacturing capacities to fulfil customer orders, and to meet the mandatory repayment terms of the notes payable and banking facilities (refer notes 14 and 21).
-The Company is due to repay the promissory notes totaling \$5.4 million in February 2018 and April 2018 (refer Note 21).
+The Group's liquidity position was adversely impacted by a significant decline in sales with free cash flow being diverted to maintain manufacturing capacities to fulfil customer orders, and to meet the mandatory repayment terms of the notes payable and banking facilities (refer notes 14).
+The Company is due to repay the promissory notes totaling \$6 million in February 2018 and April 2018 (refer Note 10).
+Management has undertaken renewal or extension discussions and expects terms will be finalized in the second quarter.